-NACCHO is proud to frequently host webinars and highlight partner webinars on relevant public health topics to help your local health department learn about emerging topics.
+NACCHO frequently hosts webinars and highlights partner webinars on relevant public health issues to help your local health department learn about emerging topics.
 Here, you can find current and archived webinar recordings, as well as featured resources discussed in the webinar.
 Click an upcoming NACCHO webinar to learn more and register.

 NACCHO Rural Health Section – May 17

 Did you miss the webinar on April 30, 2013 on Big Data: Engaging in Public Health Surveillance beyond the Confines of the Local Health Department?
 You can access the webinar and related resources below.

 Did you miss the webinar on December 11, 2012 on Public Health IT Preparedness?
 The webinar explored opportunities where local health departments can work with their state health departments, clinical partners and federal agencies to increase health IT workforce and technical capacity to achieve public health goals.

 Did you miss the mHealth: Practical Applications of Text Messaging and Phone Apps for local health departments webinar on June 28, 2012?
 Representatives from Public Health - Seattle & King County and Philadelphia Department of Public Health presented their implementation of mHealth projects.
 Attendees benefited from information on implementation, privacy and security, marketing, technical assistance, etc.

 Did you miss the Local Health Department & Regional Extension Center (REC) Plan webinar on Feb.
 29, 2012?
 Representatives from the Office of the National Coordinator for Health Information Technology REC program and Cuyahoga County Department of Health highlighted how RECs and local health departments have discovered ways to tackle meaningful use and incentive payments.